venkateshlb/appointments-template/README.md

 Hello, Enter the Template name
 ```

-This will generate you the apppointment template codes.
+This will generate you the appointments template codes.

 **That is it and you have made it**